iamdonovan/iamdonovan.github.io/docs/teaching/egm310/lectures.rst

 Here, you will find links to YouTube playlists of the lectures for each week, as well as transcripts and the slides in pdf format.

+.. _egm310 week9:

-week 9: fundamentals of terrestrial remote sensing
+fundamentals of terrestrial remote sensing
 --------------------------------------------------

 week 9 video playlist